 The edge of the moon’s silver disc cleared the side of the volcano.
 As the orb began to reveal itself, the light grew less yellow, and more silvery white.

 In real life it was a crisp curve, impossibly bright.
 Whereas I only had an iPhone, and though it and I tried mightily, the splendour of the rising moon was impossible to capture.

 The poets did not lie.

-Moonrise is the most beautiful thing I've ever seen.
+Moonrise, the most beautiful sight I’ve ever seen.

 In my region, with its constant humidity and hazy skies, with the treeline and the city skyline, the moon is nowhere near as bright.
 So, I had always assumed that when poets write of the beauty of the silvery moon, they must have taken poetic license and exaggerated.

 But I was the one who did not know.
 And in that moment, I suddenly and truly understood why people might deify the moon: